concourse/git-resource/README.md

     *MUST* be included in commit messages for the commit to not be skipped

+* `disable_single_branch`: Allows for commits that don't include in the tracked branch to be discovered by the resource.
+This is *optional* basically, but it is *required* when `branch` parameter is used in a `put` step.

 ### Example

 Resource configuration for a private repo with an HTTPS proxy: